ahmadjury/Nozha/README.md

 Main Functions
 ------------ |
 -Login & Registration
--Show all pets and adoupt
+-Show all resorts
--Show  pets category's
+-Show  school's reservations
--Add a pet!
--Email Api
+-reserve in a resort